How to Use MCT Oil for Weight Loss

 However, out of 7 studies, only 1 showed to have this satiating effect on test subjects so it may seem that this claim has not a scientific backup.

 Nevertheless, more studies are needed since some of the results are mixed: the above-mentioned studies have other interesting findings like a decrease in body mass of individuals in six of them, and four showed an increase in energy expenditure.
-SO there might be some link to weight loss after all.
+S there might be some link to weight loss after all.

-Although there are some studies that show a minor relation between intake of MCT oils and weight loss, decrease in body fat, fat oxidation, and decrease in total cholesterol the results are not conclusive and are not consistent in all of the research, further studies in humans are needed to determine the real effectiveness and safety of MCTs as a supplement or dietary replacement.
+So how to use MCT oil for weight loss?
+There are some studies that show a minor relation between intake of MCT oils and weight loss, decrease in body fat, fat oxidation, and decrease in total cholesterol the results are not conclusive and are not consistent in all of the research, further studies in humans are needed to determine the real effectiveness and safety of MCTs as a supplement or dietary replacement.